 We would highly recommend you taking the train at least once on your Sri Lanka itinerary.

 Trains in Sri Lanka are cheap, on time and are the perfect chance to watch Sri Lanka’s spectacular scenery unfold.

 Inhaling a country by rail really lets you get to know a country just that little bit more.

 Sri Lanka travel – private driver v’s train travel

-We’ve travelled a lot by private driver in Sri Lanka (you can read our Q&A on travelling around Sri Lanka with a private driver here) and I hear you if you’re perhaps anxious about taking public transport in Sri Lanka, especially if you’re a first time traveller Sri Lanka.
+We’ve travelled a lot by private driver in Sri Lanka (read our post Q&A on travelling around Sri Lanka with a private driver) and I hear you if you’re perhaps anxious about taking public transport in Sri Lanka, especially if you’re a first time traveller Sri Lanka.

 Fear not.
 Let me tell you the Kandy to Galle train is the perfect first train journey in Sri Lanka (especially on a Sunday! – read on to find out why Sunday is THE BEST DAY to travel from Kandy to Galle).